tiitel/Practical_work_II/README.md

 -Added the degree page and corrected some errors in the home page and on the styles.
 -Added the net page and added a new style.
 -Added the contact page.
+-Added the topic page and some images in it.
+-Added the fce page and changed some styles.